Dialogue:

 Development

-Do you want to talk to us about a development initiative?
-Are you part of the professional performing and visual arts field?
-And can your idea create change for the field and society?
+Do you want to talk with us about a development initiative?
+Are you a part of or collaborating with the professional performing and visual arts field?
+And can your idea create new opportunities for people's encounters with art?
 Then start here.

 Toggle text